fryasdf/wp-bildog-website/wp-content/plugins/envira-gallery-lite/readme.txt

-=== Responsive WordPress Gallery - Envira Gallery Lite ===
+=== Gallery by Envira - Responsive Photo Gallery for WordPress ===
 Contributors: griffinjt, smub
-Tags: wordpress gallery, gallery, wordpress gallery plugin, gallery plugin, responsive, responsive gallery, image gallery, image gallery plugin, responsive gallery plugin, responsive image gallery, responsive image gallery plugin, custom post types, slideshow, responsive slideshow, slideshow plugin, responsive slideshow plugin, rotator, image rotator, responsive rotator, jquery gallery, javascript gallery, jquery rotator, javascript rotator, picture gallery, photo gallery, photo rotator, shortcode, template tag, custom post type, media uploader, ajax, wordpress galleries, responsive galleries, fullscreen, deeplinking, best wordpress gallery, best wordpress gallery plugin, best gallery plugin, best gallery, best responsive gallery, best responsive wordpress gallery, best wp gallery, portfolio, design portfolio, lightroom, adobe lightroom, masonry gallery, polaroid gallery
+Tags: album, content gallery, fancy gallery, fullscreen gallery, gallery, gallery lightbox, gallery plugin, gallery slider, gallery slideshow, gallery widget, grid gallery, image gallery, masonry gallery, media gallery, mosaic gallery, photo album, photo gallery, polaroid gallery, portfolio gallery, post gallery, responsive gallery, thumbnail gallery, video gallery, wordpress gallery, wordpress gallery plugin, youtube gallery
 Requires at least: 4.0
-Tested up to: 4.6
+Tested up to: 4.7
 Stable tag: trunk
 License: GNU General Public License v2.0 or later

-The best responsive WordPress gallery plugin.
-It's easy and powerful.
-Create beautiful galleries for your site in minutes, not hours!
+The best WordPress gallery plugin.
+Drag & Drop photo gallery builder that helps you create beautiful image gallery with just a few clicks.

 == Description ==

 = WordPress Gallery Plugin =

-We believe that you shouldn't have to hire a developer to create a WordPress gallery.
-That's why we built <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Envira Gallery">Envira Gallery</a>, a WordPress gallery plugin that's EASY and POWERFUL.
+Here at **Envira Gallery**, we believe that you shouldn't have to hire a developer to create a WordPress gallery.
+That's why we built <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Envira Gallery">Envira Gallery</a>, a drag & drop **photo gallery plugin** that's both EASY and POWERFUL.

-Envira allows you to create beautiful responsive photo and video galleries for your site in minutes, not hours!
+**Envira Gallery** allows you to create beautiful responsive photo gallery and video gallery for your WordPress site in minutes, not hours!

-At Envira, user experience is our #1 priority, so your galleries will always look great on all devices (mobile, tablet, laptop, and desktop).
+At Envira Gallery, user experience is our #1 priority.
+That's why we put in extra effort to ensure that Envira is the best responsive **photo gallery** for WordPress.
+This means that your galleries will always look great on all devices (mobile, tablet, laptop, and desktop).

 Envira Gallery is highly optimized for web and server performance because we understand the importance of speed when it comes to SEO and conversion.
-We can honestly say that Envira Gallery is the fastest WordPress gallery plugin in the market.
+We can honestly say that Envira Gallery is the **fastest WordPress gallery plugin** in the market.

 > <strong>Envira Gallery Pro</strong><br />
 > This plugin is the lite version of the popular Envira Gallery plugin that comes with all the gallery features you will ever need including albums, tags, social media integration, gallery templates, deeplinking, pagination, ecommerce, image proofing, and tons more. <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Envira Gallery">Click here to purchase the best premium WordPress gallery plugin now!</a>

-Envira has been downloaded over 300,000 times.
+**Gallery by Envira** has been downloaded over 500,000 times.
 Here's why smart photographers, designers, and developers love Envira Gallery, and you will too!

 https://www.youtube.com/watch?v=4jHG3LOmV-c&w=532&rel=0

-= Drag & Drop Gallery Builder =
+= Drag & Drop Photo Gallery Builder =

 We were tired with the bloated and buggy gallery plugins.
 That's why we built Envira Gallery to adapt to your workflow and allow you to create responsive WordPress galleries in minutes.
 By using our easy to use <a href="http://enviragallery.com/features/drag-drop-builder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">drag and drop builder</a>, you can upload your photos, rearrange them, and basically create a gallery in 5 minutes or less.